 “That so,” Morgan says.
 She’s slumped in the passenger seat, flipping through my DMV driving manual.
 Though car windows, Greenville passes by in the form of pine trees, fine Colonial and Cape Cod style houses, and underdressed joggers.
-We’ve stuck to the white part of town.
+Being good littleWASPS, we’ve stuck to the white part of town.
 “I’ll have to look into that.”

 “I mean, we’re pretty easy going at Lighthouse Independent Baptist,” Sunny continues, “you don’t even have to dress up.”